googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 ### Edit the top-level CHANGELOG file

-Announce the new library in the CHANGELOG for the next release.
+Announce the new library in the [CHANGELOG.md](../CHANGELOG.md) for the next release.

 ### Fix formatting nits